vvaezian/vvaezian.github.io/Programming Languages/SQL_Concepts.md

        rank() OVER (PARTITION BY depname ORDER BY salary DESC) FROM empsalary;

+-- 90th percentile (i.e. the samellest value which is greater than or equal 90% of that column) -- of salaries in each department (if we don't want to partition, we should write `OVER ()` SELECT DISTINCT depname, PERCENTILE_CONT(0.9) WITHIN GROUP (ORDER BY salary) OVER (partition by depname) FROM AB_performance_last_month

 -- several functions on the same window
 SELECT sum(salary) OVER w, avg(salary) OVER w
 FROM empsalary